nhsd-a2si/docs-uec-appts/_pages/non_functional_requirements/non_functional_requirements.md

 permalink: non_functional_requirements.html
 ---

-{% include callout.html type="default" content="Details of non-functional requirements (NFRs) that describe system attributes such as security, reliability, maintainability, scalability, and usability."%}
+{% include callout.html type="primary" content="Details of non-functional requirements (NFRs) that describe system attributes such as security, reliability, maintainability, scalability, and usability."%}

 ### Security
 Provider systems SHALL resist unauthorized, accidental or unintended usage and provide access only to legitimate users.